creativetechnologylab/python-for-beginners/collections.md

 ## Lists

-Lists are an ordered and changeable collection data type.
+Lists are an _ordered_ and _changeable_ data type.
 Here is an example of a basic list containing three strings:

 ```pycon
 >>> my_list = ["string-1", "string-2", "string-3"]